Spea hammondii: Life span and reproduction

 The average life span for Spea hammondii is about 12 years.
 They reach sexual maturity in their third year.
 The female spadefoot toad will lay up to 2,000 eggs per season.
 The cordon of eggs attaches to objects in the water or puddles or ditches and the male deposits sperm on them.
 Tadpoles emerge in as little as 15 hours.
 After hatching, the tadpole's only chance for survival is to develop into a toad before the puddle dries up, which takes 12 to 13 days.
 This is the fastest metamorphosis known for any frog or toad.
 Reproduction: the breeding of laying eggs normally occur from late winter to the end of March.
 Males will be heard during this period.
 Females lay numerous small, irregular clusters that will contain from 10 up to 42 eggs.
 They may lay more than 500 eggs in one season.
-Eggs hatching happens rapidly within two weeks.

-Spawning stage

-A male toad finds the female and jumps on her back, a process called amplexus.
-As the female lays eggs in a long chain (cordon), the male fertilizes them.
-The group of eggs is called spawn.
-[The yolk within the egg splits into two sections.
-This splits again to create four sections and continues splitting.
-After this the embryo begins to develop, it starts looking like a tadpole.
-You can see it swim in the egg, feeding on the yolk to survive.

-Tadpole Stage.
-Eggs will hatch in 6–21 days.
-The tadpole does not swim for the first 7 to 10 days, but floats around in the plants.
-It breathes through external gills.
-Four weeks into the process, the skin grows over the gills and they become internal gills.
-Six to nine weeks after hatching, the tadpole grows legs, but keeps its tail.
-The tadpole enters youth and adulthood between weeks 9–12, the tail shortens.
-Front legs begin to grow and the lungs develop.
-At week 12 the toad looks like other toads, only much smaller.
-It does not leave the water until somewhere between 12 and 16 weeks after hatching.
-It will return again later to mate and fertilize more eggs.
-Until then, it lives away from water, eating insects and other bugs.
+Egg to transformation may occur in 8–16 days.